The project management is responsible for the content of the information provided.

 This project will help to scale-up the production of exhaust gas purifying systems reducing supply uncertainty for early adopters.
 This will result in faster deployment of the technology and subsequent reduction of pollutants emitted to the atmosphere.
 It will help commercial shipping fleets to be more sustainable and reduce waste discharge to sea.

-Daphne Technology has secured funding for the development of the exhaust gas purifying system and the implementation of an industrial scale prototype which will be installed in a pilot ship on 2020.
+Daphne Technology have secured funding for the development of the exhaust gas purifying system and the implementation of an industrial scale prototype which has been developed and is operational now.
+Installation onboard a ship is in progress in and expected to be completed in 2021.

 Persons involved in the project